cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

 s0 -> s1.1 -> s2:s3.2 -> s4 -> s5.1
 s0 -> s1.1 -> s2:s3.2 -> s5.1

+`RestoreChannel` can be called at any point of the process and will reset the state machine execution to s0.

+## Flows
+The protocol defines 3 Main possible flows:
+- A starts the process and B follows.
+- B starts the process and A follows.
+- A & B start the process (Crossing Hello).

 #### Flow 0 : A starts the process and B follows.